elly2chan/django-wonderlanders-project/README.md

    - They can add, edit and delete products and product categories

 4) Administrators
-   - Administrators (or superusers) have full CRUD of all content in the website
+   - Administrators (or superusers) have full CRUD for all content in the website
    - They can add, edit and delete theirs and all user's posts
    - They can add, edit and delete post categories
    - They can add, edit and delete users, user groups, user permissions